 Let’s say you look at your job list in the user interface, and nothing is happening.
 The jobs have a "lock" icon, like this:

 Note the "Hold" column is marked "Yes" for all these jobs.

 If you want to release jobs individually, you can do this one at a time if you prefer or do as many as you like at once.

 Here I have selected the first job:

 Notice that the toolbar buttons are enabled.
-The button second from the right has a lock icon; this button will toggle the lock setting on any job or jobs you have selected.
+The button second from the right has a lock icon; this button will toggle the lock setting on any job you have selected.

 You can also use Alt+H on the keyboard to do the same thing.

 I was recently stress-testing RPM, trying to reproduce a customer problem.
 I was using the text print action but rather than burn through several reams of paper, I set the printer port up to send to RPM on port 9100.

 Occasionally I stopped getting print jobs in RPM.
 On my Windows 10 development machine, I went to the command bar and typed